How To Grow And Deepen New Friendships

 Ways to develop a new friendship

 Here are the actual suggestions on how to become better friends with someone.
 Every friendship is different and not every point will apply to every type equally.
-Some are more about sharing and connecting, while others are based around hobbies and joking around.
+Some are more about sharing and deep, intimate conversations, while others are based around hobbies, joking around, and going out.

 Just spend more time together